 The failure of solar lighting has nothing to do with dirty panels.
 However, if the panels get dirty with dust, debris, and so on, they will be unable to receive the full quantity of sunshine.
 It has the potential to diminish the amount of electricity that the panel can produce and store, lowering the efficiency of the lighting.
 This is a typical cause, and regular maintenance may help you cope with it.

 Dust, trash, tiny particles, and pollen may cover and obstruct the light sensor, lowering its sensitivity.
 When the light sensor fails to operate properly, it is unable to determine whether it is day or night or day outside and hence fails to function.
 The sensitivity of the light sensor may also be impacted by ambient lighting, such as high-pressure bulbs.

 What about the pricing issue?

-The charging issue might be caused by your solar lights not receiving enough sunlight to charge.
+Your solar lights might not be receiving enough sunlight to charge, which would explain the charging issue.
 In other words, the lights’ positioning keeps them out of direct sunlight.

-The issue might also be caused by lengthy periods of gloomy or wet weather or by dull days with little sunshine.
+Long stretches of cloudy or rainy weather or gloomy days with little sunshine may also be to blame for the problem.
 Furthermore, the positioning of the bulbs may be a factor.
 The more exposed they are to the light, the more energy they can store and the more effectively they can operate after the sun goes down.

 What about the light bulb?

 If the bulbs are burned out, the issue will occur.
-This might be caused by your solar lights not being serviced on a regular basis.
-Another unwelcome contributor is failing to choose the proper bulb to replace the burnt ones.
+Your solar lights might not be receiving regular maintenance as a result of this.
+Another unwelcome contributor is failing to choose the proper bulb to replace the burned ones.
 To correct this, remember to thoroughly read the handbook before selecting the bulbs.
 Give the lights routine maintenance when selecting the proper ones.
 As a result, your lighting will perform optimally.